 This is an easy French bread recipe, and since I make it at least once a week I figured it was time to share it.
-What’s great about this recipe as opposed to others is it makes just one loaf and serves anywhere from one to four humans or three humans, a corgi and a border collie mix.
+What's great about this recipe as opposed to others is it makes just one small loaf.
+It serves about 4 people, so I guess you could call it a mini loaf or maybe a mini baguette.Jump to Recipe

-My loaves tend to turn out different every time based on whether I use all-purpose or bread flour, how much water I add, and how lazy I am with shaping.
-Some of the uglier loaves taste better than the pretty loaves.
+My baguettes tend to turn out different every time based on whether I use all-purpose or bread flour, how much water I add, and how lazy I am with shaping.
+Some of the not-so-attractive Easy French Bread loaves taste better than the pretty loaves.

 Enjoy the bread, and make sure to serve it with some really good extra virgin olive oil.

-Here’s the latest photo, which as you can see was made without a baguette pan.
+Here's the latest photo, which as you can see was made without a baguette pan.
 I just ordered a baguette pan and am going to see how much of a difference it makes.
-Also, this loaf is topped with Trader Joe’s Everything Bagel Spice.
+Also, this loaf is topped with Trader Joe's Everything But the Bagel seasoning.

 - 2 teaspoons granulated sugar